Skip to content

 With so many talented rivals in the compact premium SUV segment, the Lexus UX sometimes gets overlooked.
 That's a shame because the UX 250h benefits from parent company Toyota's years of experience building hybrid cars.
 You get smooth, silent and snappy reactions from the hybrid powertrain, allowing you to cut through gaps in traffic, while keeping your running costs low thanks to only using the engine when it's needed.
 Inside, the UX's hewn-from-granite build quality stands out with excellent materials and a busy-but-intuitive dashboard.

-Take a look at nearly new Lexus UX cars
+Take a look at used Lexus UX cars

 Renault Captur – 108g/km CO2